Fat distributions with Reeb directions need not be complex contact: A fat distribution with Reeb directions that is not complex contact

 \begin{proof}[Proof of Theorem \ref{mainthm}] Note that condition $i)$ follows from Lemma \ref{lemma:fatness}, condition $ii)$ follows from Lemma \ref{lemma:reeb} and, finally, condition $iii)$ follows from Proposition \ref{prop:condiii}. \end{proof}

-After developing the necessary technical results and having proved Theorem \ref{mainthm}, we close the section by stating and proving one of the main results in this article.
+After developing the necessary technical results and having proved Theorem \ref{mainthm}, we close the section by stating and proving the main result in this article.
 We provide a global fat $(4,6)$-distribution on $\R^6$ possessing two Reeb directions and such that the germ it defines around any point $ q\in\R^6$ is not induced by a complex contact structure, not even up to local diffeomorphism.

 \begin{theorem} Consider the global distribution $\left(\mathbb{R}^6, \xi=\ker(\beta_1)\cap\ker(\beta_2)\right)$ where

 The associated distribution germ around any point $q\in\R^6$ satisfies the following three properties: \begin{itemize} \item[i)] It is a corank-$2$ fat distribution germ. \item[ii)] It admits two Reeb directions given by $X_1=\partial_{z_1}$ and $X_2=\partial_{z_2}$. \item[iii)] Any diffeomorphic germ does not support a complex contact structure. \end{itemize} \end{theorem} \begin{proof}